 Federal Government Subcontractors should develop documentation in their files to reduce or avoid disputes.

 Subcontractors often find themselves at a great disadvantage when they perform work pursuant to a subcontract.
 The subcontractor performs work at the direction of the prime, only to find out that the government has a problem with what the subcontractor did.
 When these situations arise, the issue becomes whether the subcontractor performed the work in accordance with the subcontract.

 A similar problem arises when subcontractors perform work at the direction of government employees without the prime’s knowledge and/or agreement.
 It is important in this situation for subcontractors to understand who has authority to direct subcontractor work, and who doesn’t.

-Do You Have the Correct Flow Down Clauses in Your Contract?
+Do You Have the Correct FAR Flow Down Clauses in Your Government Contract?

 For help with FAR compliance requirement and help developing your list of FAR flow down clauses to subcontractors, call our government contract compliance lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.